pysat/pysat/docs/new_instrument.rst

 Another important test is for warnings and the re-setting of clean levels that may come up when cleaning data.
-These may be specified using the :py:attr:`_clean_warn` attribute, which should point to a dictionary that has a tuple of four elements as the value.
-The first element should be 'logger', 'warning', or 'error', specifying the method through which the warning is being reported.
-The second element specifies either the logging level (as a string) or the warning/error type (e.g., ``ValueError``).
-The third element provides the warning message as a string and the final element provides the expected clean level after running the clean routine.
+These may be specified using the :py:attr:`_clean_warn` attribute, which should point to a dictionary that has a list with tuples of four elements as the value.
+The first tuple element should be 'logger', 'warning', or 'error', specifying the method through which the warning is being reported.
+The second tuple element specifies either the logging level (as a string) or the warning/error type (e.g., ``ValueError``).
+The third tuple element provides the warning message as a string and the final element provides the expected clean level after running the clean routine.
+The list allows multiple types of warning messages to be tested for a given :py:attr:`inst_id`, :py:attr:`tag`, and :py:attr:`clean_level` combination.

 .. code:: python

    # ------------------------------------------
    # Instrument test attributes

-   _clean_warn = {inst_id: {tag: {'dusty': ('logger', 'WARN', "I am a warning!", 'clean')} for tag in inst_ids[inst_id]} for inst_id in inst_ids.keys()}
+   _clean_warn = {inst_id: {tag: {'dusty': [
+                                ('logger', 'WARN', "I am a warning!", 'clean'), ('warning', UserWarning,
+				 'I am a serios warning!', 'dusty'),
+                                ('error, ValueError, 'I am an error', 'dusty')]}
+	                    for tag in inst_ids[inst_id]}
+	          for inst_id in inst_ids.keys()}